microsoft/CopilotHackathon/exercisefiles/node/README.md

   > **_NOTE:_** Copilot can also help with these kind of commands locally.
 The feature is called Copilot in the CLI.
 You can learn more information about this feature [here](https://docs.github.com/en/copilot/github-copilot-in-the-cli/about-github-copilot-in-the-cli).

+- **/GetFullTextFile**:

+  * Read `sample.txt`` and return lines that contains the word "Fusce"

+  > **_NOTE:_** Becareful with this implementation, since this normally reads the full content of the file before analizing it, so memory usage is high and may fail when files are too big.
+  >
+  > You can use Copilot Code completion or inline chat.
+Once done you can also use Copilot Inline Chat to refactor the code to put this logic in a function.

+- **/GetLineByLinefromtTextFile**:

+  * Read `sample.txt` line by line
+  * Create a promise to read the file line by line, and return a list of lines that contains the word "Fusce"
+  * Return the list of lines

+  > **_NOTE:_** You can use Copilot Code completion or inline chat.
+Once done you can also use Copilot Inline Chat to refactor the code to put this logic in a function.

 - **/CalculateMemoryConsumption**: